XLRC888/onxOS/README.md

 The shell supports tab completion, command history (!! and !n), and about 40 commands.
 You get a filesystem, a text editor, and a cow.
+(also has a scrollback feature with PgUp and PgDn)

 ```
   / $ help